Looking for a decent interest rate for your current account? We look at the best options for earning interest on your in-credit balances.

-While this is limited to the first £1,000 in the account, it does come with a linked access savings account with a rate of 0.5% (this will fall to 0.35% from 27 April).
+While this is limited to the first £1,000 in the account, it does come with a linked access savings account with a rate of 0.35% (recently cut from 0.5%).

 Helpfully, there's no minimum amount you have to pay in each month to qualify for the account, and you can also bag a free 12-bottle case of wine from Virgin Wines when you apply.

 Nationwide - 2%

 Nationwide offers a decent rate of 2% on its FlexDirect Current Account.

 The rate is fixed on balances up to £1,500 for the first 12 months, after this time the rate falls to 0.25%, which is variable.

 So, in your first year, you could pocket £30 from your savings.